 A triangle may extend by having its fifth wave also be a triangle of lesser degree.
 Instead of Wave E being a three structure, it will be another horizontal triangle.
 This just demonstrates the level of complexity that Elliott Wave Theory can reach.

 One thing to remember about horizontal triangles is that they always appear in the position prior to the final move of the pattern, or as the final pattern in a combination (described below).
 This means that they will appear as Wave 4 in an impulse wave, or as Wave B in a zigzag.
+Not in a Wave 2.
 This one fact can help alert an analyst to a change in trend.

 Markets do not always form the relatively simple patterns seen above.
-The structure is often complex and confusing.
+The structure is most often complex and (very) confusing.
 The way Elliott Wave categorizes these structures is what is called a combination.

 A combination is composed of the corrective waves seen above and seems to be a corrective waves’ way of extending sideways for the most part.
 Combinations are mostly sideways types of corrections, but can be sharp in the case of the double or triple zigzag.
-The structure is labeled as W-X-Y, for a double combination, or as W-X-Y-X-Z for a triple combination.
-The diagram below shows the theoretical breakdown of the wave structure.
+The structure is officially labeled as W-X-Y, for a double combination, or as W-X-Y-X-Z for a triple combination.
+However, I find that labeling to complex, confusing and not-fitting with all the other labels and thus rather simple use smaller degree a, b, c labels since corrections are always a, b, c, (d, e)’s anyway.
+So why confuse us poor souls with more letters!?
+The diagram below shows the theoretical breakdown of the wave structure of a double zigzag.

-Wave W is any flat or zigzag, Wave X is usually a flat or zigzag (except in the case where a triangle forms indicating that the next wave will be the last of the combination), and the rest of the waves may be any corrective type.
-The only thing to watch out for is the horizontal triangle, which can be either in the last position or the next to the last position – the last Wave X.
+Wave a is a zigzag, Wave b is also a zigzag.
+But both can be flat corrections as well! (except in the case where a triangle forms indicating that the next wave will be the last of the combination), and the rest of the waves may be any corrective type.
+The only thing to watch out for is the horizontal triangle, which can be either in the last position or the next to the last position – the last Wave.